‘I dropped my iPhone in water! What do I do?’

 The next step is to remove all of the visible liquid on your iPhone, as well as what exists inside.
 For the visible liquid, wipe it off with an absorbent fabric, like a towel.
 In a pinch, your shirt will do.

 Make sure you especially wipe around the holes in your phone, and the buttons, to keep liquid from seeping too far inside.
-You want to makes sure your phone is externally dry before checking on your Liquid Contact Indicator so that liquid can’t seep to that spot when you open it.
+You want to make sure your phone is externally dry before checking on your Liquid Contact Indicator so that liquid can’t seep into that spot when you open it.

 For the internal liquid, Apple recommends tapping your iPhone against your hand, with the lightning connector or power port facing down.